 The second part of this Buchecha Folding Pass DVD that you’ll be going back to regularly is this one.
 In the Gi, lapel guards are running rampant and causing all sorts of trouble.
 Once again, BUhcecha comes to the rescue offering a simple formula to shut the mall down.

-First up fro review si the worm guard.
+First up for review si the worm guard.
 I guess Keenan is out of a job now, given that BUchecah solved not only his best worm guard but all possible follow-ups and variations.
-Keeping the worm guard company are the lasso, spider, and collar and sleeve guard.
+Keeping the worm guard company are the lasso, spider, and collar, and sleeve guard.
 Wrapping up volume three is a cool way to fold when someone pulls guards as well as several more passing concepts to put things into a practical perspective.

 The Inner Workings Of The Folding Pass

 Usually, people start off with the way a pass works before they head off to specific scenarios.
 In the Buchecha Folding Pass DVD, things are backward.
 And it is the perfect formula.
 In this last portion of the DVD, Buchecah goes into variations of the folding pass, as well as situations in which you can use it even though it seems like it is not applicable.
 IN fact, that’s’ why drills are for, and BUchecha has several lined up in this volume.
 My personal favorite out of the entire set is also in this portion – how to shift sides once you start fold passing.

 BUchecha is, and will always remain one of the very best grapplers ever.
 I really love seeing him compete and I wish we’d see more of him on a more regular basis.
 However, I also do enjoy his instructionals, and this latest Buchecha Folding pass DVD is his best one yet.
 I’d love to see one on his takedown methodology as well, and even a dedicated toe hold DVD.
 Still, until they either compete or issue another DVD, I’m all set to experiment with the folding pass.

 ON SALE HERE: